johnmberger/killer-cereals/README.md

-# Angular Tea Shop
+# Killer Cereals

-This eCommerce mockup is built with AngularJS.
+This killer eCommerce mockup is built with AngularJS.

 ## Features
-- Modular Code!
-My components and pages are modularized.
+- _Modular Code!_ My components and pages are modularized.
-- Directives!
-This app includes custom DOM elements.
+- _Directives!_ This app includes custom DOM elements.
-- Services!
-My data is contained in a service and could easily consume an API instead.
+- _Services!_ My data is contained in a service and could easily consume an API instead.
-- Controllers!
-I've controlled scope with controllers.
+- _Controllers!_ I've controlled scope with controllers.

 Live: https://johnmberger.github.io/killer-cereals/